Shanmuk4622/SmartMailSorter/README.md

    `npm run dev`

 Hugging Face notes:
-- If you want to use Hugging Face models (e.g., Llama-3.2-Vision) set `HF_API_KEY` in your `.env.local` (or use the provided example `.env.example`).
+- If you want to use Hugging Face models set `HF_API_KEY` in your `.env.local` (or use the provided example `.env.example`).
 Get a token from https://huggingface.co/settings/tokens and create a new "Read" or "Inference" token.
-The app will read `HF_API_KEY` at build time.
+For gated models like Llama-3.2-11B-Vision you must accept the model license on Hugging Face before the token can access it.
+The app will read `HF_API_KEY` at build/deploy time.

+Recommended free/public models included in the app:

+- `microsoft/trocr-base-printed` — TrOCR for printed text (good for envelopes)
+- `microsoft/trocr-base-handwritten` — TrOCR for handwritten text
+- `Salesforce/blip-image-captioning-large` — BLIP for image captioning
+- `google/flan-t5-large` — FLAN-T5 for general text processing/post-processing

+Note: Even for these public models, calls to the Hugging Face Inference API from the server require an `HF_API_KEY`.
+Keep the key in Vercel as a server secret (`HF_API_KEY`) and do not expose it to the client.